Bahn-X/swift-composable-navigator/Documentation/Deeplinking.md

 ```

 # Push notifications & Deeplinks
 Deeplinks can also be part of a push notifications payload.
-We can hook into [`userNotificationCenter(_ center:, didReceive response:, withCompletionHandler completionHandler:)`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter) in [`UNUserNotificationCenterDelegate`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate), extract the deeplink url from the userInfo and pass it to our `DeeplinkHandler`, which replaces the routing path with the new routing path, if parsing succeeds.
+We can hook into [`userNotificationCenter(_ center:, didReceive response:, withCompletionHandler completionHandler:)`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter) in [`UNUserNotificationCenterDelegate`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate), extract the deeplink url from the userInfo and pass it to our `DeeplinkHandler`, which replaces the current navigation path with the new navigation path, if parsing succeeds.